 The light, spoken of by the prophets, increased until Jesus was revealed to the world at the climax of the fourth day in the Redemptive Week.
 Jesus said, “I am the light of the world".

-It was God’s sovereign choice (and indeed his wisdom) that caused Him to wait four days before revealing his Son, the Lamb of God and Saviour of mankind, just as He waited four days to reveal the natural light we see today.
+It was God’s sovereign choice (and indeed His wisdom) that caused Him to wait four days before revealing his Son, the Lamb of God and Saviour of mankind, just as He waited four days to reveal the natural light we see today.
 In type, the children of Israel were told to select their Passover lamb and to keep it for four days before bringing it out and slaying it so that its shed blood could then bring about their salvation (Exodus 12: 3 & 6).
-(God had a reason for making this unusual command, he always does).
-In like manner, the Bible says the Lamb of God was chosen from the foundation of the world; already chosen as the offering for sin, yet Jesus was not revealed to the world for around 4,000 years or 4 days in God’s calendar, (NB.
+(God had a reason for making this unusual command, He always does).
+In like manner, the Bible says the Lamb of God was chosen from before the foundation of the world; already chosen as the offering for sin, yet Jesus was not revealed to the world for around 4,000 years or 4 days in God’s calendar, (NB.
 Revelation 13: 8).
 “But, when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law” (Galatians 4: 4).
 Timing is important to God.

 E. DAY 5.

 Fish Abound in the Sea and Birds Access The Heavens.

 In the fifth day of the ‘Creative Week’, God fills the seas with fish and all manner of creatures.
 He also creates birds so they can fly in the expanse of the sky.
 He then blessed them all and caused them to increase in abundance.